IQSS/dataverse/doc/sphinx-guides/source/installation/r-rapache-tworavens.rst

 installation process, particularly the difficult process of installing correct versions of the required third party R packages.

+**Note that the installation process below supercedes the basic R setup described in the "Prerequisites" portion of the Installation Guide.
+Meaning that once completed, it installs everything needed to run TwoRavens, PLUS all the libraries and components required to ingest RData files, export as RData, and use Data Explorer.**

 Please be warned:

 - This process may still require some system administration skills.